 Think about running your own business, to freelance, to work more independently if you are not doing so already.

 To earn more money, find a way to serve more people.

 That is a well know saying and so true!

 So if you want to be a millionaire, you need to be thinking about how you can serve a million people.

-If you have any questions at all about how to change your mindset in terms of a new career, please comment below.
+If you have any questions about how to change your mindset in terms of a new career, please comment below.
 Or share your experiences of changing your career.
-Tell us what you did and how you did it.
+Tell me what you did and how you did it.